 Ever heard of strange or interesting “facts” about weight loss that you either absolutely loved or thought were ridiculous?
-Here, we debunk some of those popular myths for you.
+Here, we debunk some of those popular weight loss myths for you.

 1) A very good way to lose weight is to load up on fruits and vegetables